UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 Optional load balancer

-- As gateway to the public internet an external load balancer managed by your cloudprovider can be used.
+- As gateway to the public internet an external load balancer managed by your cloud provider can be used.

 Container registry